Detailed guides to painful problems, treatments & more

 Tags: diagnosis, arthritis, biomechanics, imaging, hip, aging, pain problems, etiology, pro

-Four articles on PainSci cite Kim 2015: 1.
+Four pages on PainSci cite Kim 2015: 1.
 Massage Therapy for Back Pain, Hip Pain, and Sciatica2.
 The Complete Guide to IT Band Syndrome3.
 Your Back Is Not Out of Alignment4.
 IT Band Pain is Knee Pain, Not Hip Pain

 PainSci commentary on Kim 2015: ?This page is one of thousands in the PainScience.com bibliography.
 It is not a general article: it is focused on a single scientific paper, and it may provide only just enough context for the summary to make sense.
 Links to other papers and more general information are provided wherever possible.